bcoe/awesome-sentry/README.md

 #### Videos

 - [Tracking Critical Paths in React Native](https://www.youtube.com/watch?v=4s8BlzwWiIA) - Using sentry to monitor and improve important user flows in your apps.
-- [Improving Browser Tracing Step by Step](https://www.youtube.com/watch?v=iUxyRV99AwY) - A video presenting the newest Browser Tracing features in Sentry's SDK as of Sep 29, 2025

 #### Tools